webdevops/TYPO3-metaseo/Documentation/DeveloperManual/Index.rst

 Signals
 -------

 For a list of Signals see the "Hooks" section down below.
+This is an example used to interconnect extensions:

 ::